 For this purpose, the amended OCC regulation defines a "qualifying activity," in part, as a retail loan, a community development loan, a community development investment, or a community development service that helps to meet the credit needs of a bank's entire community, including low-and moderate-income communities, and that meets the specific additional criteria set forth in the rule.
 The rule sets forth "qualifying activity" criteria designed to capture activities that currently receive CRA consideration and that are widely recognized by stakeholders as supporting community reinvestment and development.
 In this respect, community reinvestment and development activities that qualify for positive CRA consideration under the OCC's former regulation are expected to qualify for positive CRA consideration under the new regulation as well.
-The "qualifying activity" criteria also capture activities that are consistent with the statutory purpose of the CRA but that generally may not have previously received credit, including certain activities in identified areas of need beyond low- and moderate-income areas (i.e., underserved areas, distressed areas, disaster areas, Indian country and other tribal and native lands).
+The "qualifying activity" criteria also capture activities in identified areas of need beyond low- and moderate-income areas (i.e., underserved areas, distressed areas, distaster areas, Indian country and other tribal and native lands).
 The criteria also include a limited set of activities that benefit a whole community, while maintaining a focus on low- and moderate-income neighborhoods.
 The final rule requires the OCC to periodically publish a non-exhaustive, illustrative list of examples of qualifying activities.
 The final rule also establishes a process for banks to seek agency confirmation that an activity is a qualifying activity.